 Alive!
 Arts Series

-Also performing members of The Roger Williams University Dance Theatre
+Sayer Mansfield and members of The Roger Williams University Dance Theatre.

 New and innovative works by guest artists, students and faculty.